Mani Rimdu Festival Trek

 Question: Is pick up service available if my arrival day in Kathmandu?

 Answer: Yes sure.
 Provide us with your flight details and request for pickup.
-Our representative will come to pick up you at Kathmandu international airport.
+One of our representative will come to pick up you at Kathmandu international airport.

 Question: Can I store my luggage/stuff in Kathmandu?

 Answer: Yes, you can leave your luggage at your hotel or at our office.
-Store your stuff in the Gokyo Treks agency office for free.
+Storing your stuff in the Gokyo Treks agency office totally safe and for free.

-Question: What kind of accommodation can I expect on Mani rimdu festival treks?
+Question: What kind of accommodation can I expect on my Mani rimdu festival treks?

-Answer: We provide you with tourist standard accommodation on a trek.
+Answer: We provide you with tourist standard lodge accommodation on a trek routes.
 Rooms are clean with cozy beds and nice mattresses.
 However, Guests should bring their own sleeping bags otherwise, you may rent them while you are in Kathmandu.

 Question: What should my insurance policy cover on the Tengboche festival trek?